junxit/us-congress-bills-116/bill.md

 >     - **(D)** the anticipated date of completion of the project.
 >   - **(3)** *Oversight*
 >     - **(A)** *In general* The Administrator shall, at least every 4 years, conduct reviews and audits as may be determined necessary or appropriate by the Administrator to carry out the objectives of this section and determine the effectiveness of the fund in reducing natural hazard risk.
->     - **(B)** *GAO requirements* The entity shall conduct audits under paragraph (1) in accordance with the auditing procedures of the Government Accountability Office, including generally accepted government auditing standards.
+>     - **(B)** *GAO requirements* TheA participating entity shall conduct audits under paragraph (1) in accordance with the auditing procedures of the Government Accountability Office, including generally accepted government auditing standards.
 >     - **(C)** *Recommendations by administrator* The Administrator may at any time make recommendations for or require specific changes to an entity loan fund in order to improve the effectiveness of the fund.
 > - **(i)** *Regulations or guidance* The Administrator shall issue such regulations or guidance as are necessary to—
 >   - **(1)** ensure that each participating entity uses funds as efficiently as possible;